Skip to main content

 Planet Press fishing with smartphones.pdf (PDF document, 1005.8 KB)

-This is a kids' version of the EGU article: 'Fishing meets science with waders and smartphones'.
+This is a kids' version of the EGU article: 'Fishing with smartphones for science'.
 It was written by Bárbara Ferreira (EGU Media and Communications Manager), reviewed for scientific content by Rolf Hut (Researcher at Delft University of Technology, the Netherlands) and Scott Tyler (Professor of Hydrogeology, University of Nevada, Reno, US), and for educational content by Phil Smith (Coordinator, Teacher Scientist Network, John Innes Centre, Norwich, UK).

 All English-language Planet Press releases are carefully edited, reviewed and proofed, by scientists, educators and EGU staff.
 Please note that once translated, Planet Press releases receive no further checks from EGU staff.
 For this reason, we cannot guarantee their accuracy, though we trust the quality of our voluntary translators and are grateful for their work.